Notoriousjoshyb/DERO-Docs/docs/developer/dvm.md

 -   This enables developers to create puzzles, games, voting, markets, store registries of debts or promises, move funds in accordance with instructions given long in the past (like a will or a futures contract) and many other ideas/things that have not been invented yet, all without a middleman or counterparty risk.
 -   DVM-BASIC is a contract-oriented, high-level language for implementing smart contracts.
 It is influenced by GW-BASIC, Visual Basic and C and is designed to target the DERO Virtual Machine (DVM).
 It is very easy to program and very readable.
 -   DVM runs Smart Contracts which are a collection of functions written in DVM-BASIC.
 These functions can be invoked over the blockchain to do something.
 SCs can act as libraries for other SCs.
--   DVM supports number of comments formats such as â€˜, // , // as good documentation is necessary.
+-   DVM supports number of comments formats such as ', // , // as good documentation is necessary.

 **Example Factorial Program**